polkadot-fellows/RFCs/text/0026-sassafras-consensus.md

 Function for signature verification returning a Boolean value indicating the validity of the signature (`1` on success).
-Note that verification this doesn't require the signer's public key.
+Note that verification doesn't require the signer's public key.

 ```rust
     fn ring_vrf_verify(